 Inspection, maintenance and any required repair activities must be conducted for all infrastructure, equipment and vehicles at the facility.
 Maintenance must be in line with any relevant Australian Standards and the manufacturer's requirements.
-Modifications to Model Requirements must be in consultation with CFA.

 Ensuring facility infrastructure, equipment and vehicles are maintained in safe, effective working order contributes to efficiency, reliability and importantly, fire safety.